iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/exportAccount
+## <GithubCodeLink link="wallet/exportAccount"/> wallet/exportAccount

 Exports the keys to the default account, or the named account if specified.

-If `viewOnly` is true, the spending key will be null, but the spending key may also be null if exporting a view-only account.
+`spendingKey` will be null in the response if `viewOnly = true` or if exporting a view-only account.

 #### Request